eclipse-volttron/volttron-core/QUICKSTART.md

     ```shell
     (env)> vctl install volttron-sqlite-historian --vip-identity platform.historian --start
     ```
+ 1. Verify that all agents have been successfully installed and are running.
+    ```shell
+    (env)> vctl status
+    ```

 ## Finding Agents/Libraries

-All agents and libraries are stored on [pypi](https://pypi.org/).
+All agents and libraries are stored on [pypi](https://pypi.org/search/?q=volttron).
 Searching for `volttron` will give you all of the deployed agents and libraries available.

 ## Development

-For information on developing new agents and libraries please see (DEVELOPING_ON_MODULAR.md)[DEVELOPING_ON_MODULAR.md]
+For information on developing new agents and libraries please see [DEVELOPING_ON_MODULAR.md](DEVELOPING_ON_MODULAR.md)